 The introduction of UUS was painful because the billing systems did not initially support the service and the operators had a hard time making up their minds how they wanted to treat the service in terms of billing.
 Traditional operator thinking was that the users should not be allowed to communicate at all unless billing is started.
+Also, the billing was expected to reflect network resource usage by the user.

-When ISDN introduction started billing was based on counters of call minutes for local, transit and international calls for each subscriber.
+When ISDN introduction started, billing was based on counters of call minutes for local, transit and international calls for each subscriber.
 In many countries local calls in PSTN were traditionally free (e.g. US, Russia).
-Billing based on Call Detail Records with the accuracy of seconds was first introduced in mobile networks.
+Billing based on Call Detail Records with the accuracy of seconds was first widely introduced in mobile networks.